bruhtus/dotfiles/README.md

 ```

 ### To restore all of your dotfiles into new system
+> Note to myself: don't forget to make the script executable by doing `chmod +x <filename>`

+> To enable updates-notifier, use `systemctl --user enable --now updates-notifier.timer`

 Install zsh first, and then do the instruction below:

 - Install zplug with command below: